nguemechieu/investpro/README.md

 To get started with InvestPro, follow these steps:

-1. Build the Docker image using the command: docker build -t investpro
+1. Build the Docker image using the comman

+        docker build -t investpro

 The project is built using Maven, a popular build automation tool for Java projects.
 The source code is organized into packages and modules within the java directory, and the build process is defined in the pom.xml file.